Homemade Organic Liquid Fertilizer

 Fertilizer is an important weapon in the arsenal of the home vegetable gardener and one which is often overlooked and in particular, homemade organic liquid fertilizer.

-We’re going to look at liquid fertilizers, specifically homemade organic liquid fertilizers (a more general overview of fertilizer is HERE).
-These are a very useful tool to have in your possession as once you have an established crop, it becomes increasingly difficult to use solid fertilizer and the liquid versions can be applied very easily without damaging your plants, so knowing how to make organic liquid fertilizer is definitely beneficial to your plants.
+We’re going to look at homemade liquid fertilizers for plants, specifically homemade organic liquid fertilizers (a more general overview of fertilizer is HERE).
+These are a very useful tool to have in your possession as once you have an established crop, it becomes increasingly difficult to use solid fertilizer and the homemade liquid fertilizer versions can be applied very easily without damaging your plants, so knowing how to make organic liquid fertilizer is definitely beneficial to your plants.

-There are a number of key benefits to making your own liquid fertilizer;
+There are a number of key benefits to making your own homemade liquid fertilizer for plants;

 • It can be substantially cheaper than buying manufactured products as you should be able to source your base materials for either free or very cheaply.
 Where I live I can just walk into the field next to the house and fill a bag.